srikaanthtb/srikaanthtb/README.md

 **Sitefinders** (may 2016 to January 2020)
 *Web developer*
-- I was responsible for rebuilding websites from the ground up that the company owned.
+I was responsible for maintaining websites the company owned as well as building new websites with modern designs that adhered to RWD principles, which resulted in lower bounce rate, increased user engagement with site content and higher search rankings on google.
+I was also responsible for teaching non-technical clients how to use wordpress, a CMS that would allow a user to publish any type of content without advanced technical knowledge.

 ## Hobbies
 Running: I completed a half marathon in 2019 and I am working my way towards running a full marathon